 So, in this article, I will explain how to get started on translating HTML code into different languages using Lokalise: a simple yet very powerful service.
-You will learn how to get started with Lokalise, how to create a new project, upload your HTML files, perform translations, and download translated HTML files.
+You will learn how to get started with Lokalise, how to create a new project, upload your HTML files, perform translations, use AI to do translations for you, and how to download translated HTML files.
 By the end of this tutorial you will be able to translate HTML like a pro!